SparrowBrain/formula-one-refactor-kata/README.md

 9. 2 pts.
 10. 1 pt.

+Calculator accepts a collection of race results (driver finishing positions for each race), adds it up and returns a collection of driver standings with points.
+An index in these collections signifies a position ([0] is 1st, [1] is 2nd, etc).

 Final season standings are calculated by adding up points for each pilot.

 ## Purpose